 Follow the 80/20 rule

-Most of us only use 20% of items such as clothing, video games, toys, and so on.
-During your scheduled decluttering sessions, scan through your possession and start getting rid of those things that you do not use 80% of the time.
+Most of us only use 20% of items such as clothing, video games, toys, etc. During your scheduled decluttering sessions, scan through your possession and start getting rid of those things that you do not use 80% of the time.
 I often donate to charity, recycle, or have a garage sale.

 Keep all flat surfaces clear

-This especially helpful in keeping our office desks organized.
-The fewer items you have on your desk the more organized it looks.
-I also use this rule for my kitchen counter-tops and shelves.
+This is especially helpful in keeping our office desks organized.
+The fewer items you have on your desk, the more organized it looks.
+I also use this rule for my kitchen countertops and shelves.
 I only leave a few essential and frequently used appliances on my kitchen counter-top.

 Create a clean home for everything